What You Need to Know if President Trump Deploys the Military or National Guard Troops to Your State

 What is the Posse Comitatus Act (PCA)?

 The Posse Comitatus Act (PCA) (18 U.S.C. §1385) is a federal law that forbids the U.S. military — federal armed forces, and National Guard troops who have been called into federal service — from engaging in actions that exert compulsory power over civilians.
-In other words, the military cannot engage in civilian law enforcement: they cannot stop, search or arrest civilians (as well as engage in pursuits, arrests, apprehension, security patrols, traffic control, crowd control, riot control, evidence collection, interrogation, or acting as informants according to military training).
+In other words, the military cannot engage in civilian law enforcement: they cannot stop, search or arrest civilians (as well as engage in pursuits, apprehension, security patrols, traffic control, crowd control, riot control, evidence collection, interrogation, or acting as informants according to military training).
+But, there are times the PCA does not apply, including if the Insurrection Act is invoked.
+See below.

 1. A State Governor may deploy the National Guard (State Active Duty (SAD)) and serves as the Commander of the Guard (i.e., disaster relief).
 The PCA does not apply.